100 Unaccompanied Migrant Children Arrive At JBSA-Lackland, As Part Of Biden Housing Plan

-Bexar County Judge Nelson Wolff on Tuesday said HHS and FEMA, which is helping take in migrant children, reached out to him about using the county’s Freeman Coliseum as a temporary shelter for up to 60 days.
+Bexar County Judge Nelson Wolff explained in late March that HHS and FEMA, which is helping take in migrant children, reached out to him about using the county’s Freeman Coliseum as a temporary shelter for up to 60 days.

-He said the talks were preliminary and nothing had been confirmed, but Wolff said it was one of several sites that had been in discussion.
+He said the talks were preliminary and nothing had been confirmed.
+Wolff said it was one of several sites that had been in discussion.
 The discussion included handling security, providing meals, and site management.
 He said he fully supports the possibility.